 Take the container to the hospital with you, if possible.

-How well someone does depends on how much cyanoacrylate they swallowed and how quickly they receive treatment.
+How well someone does depends on how much cyanoacrylate was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

 It should be possible to separate the skin that is stuck together, as long as the substance was not swallowed.
 Most eyelids separate on their own in 1 to 4 days.

-If this substance is stuck to the eyeball itself (not the eyelids), you can damage the surface of the eye if it is not removed by an experienced eye doctor.
-Sores on the cornea and permanent vision problems have been reported.
+If this substance is stuck to the eyeball itself (not the eyelids), the surface of the eye can be damaged during attempts at removal or by rubbing the eyes.
+Abrasions or wounds on the cornea and permanent vision problems have been reported.